This apple cider vinegar is so cheap and easy to make, made with leftover apple scraps and just a couple of other ingredients.

 Allow to rest for at least another 2 weeks before using.
 You will need to use a bottle that can handle carbonation, as it will continue to ferment until all the sugar is consumed.
 If it has a strong apple cider vinegar smell and taste it is ready, if not, allow it to ferment a little longer.

-Notes – You do not need to add the apple cider mother, this just helps kickstart your vinegar.
+You do not need to add the apple cider mother, this just helps kickstart your vinegar.
 If you do add it, you can add store bought vinegar with the mother or a bit of your previous batch.

 You may notice that your vinegar grows a thick, rubbery mother or that dark floating bits may appear or it may become cloudy.
 These two things are okay.
 Keep an eye out for mould as that it not okay and your vinegar will need to be thrown out and you will have to start again.
 To stop the fermentation process, replace with a proper lid and store in the fridge.
 It should last up to 12 months when refrigerated.

-Uses for Apple Cider Vinegar
+Uses for Scrappy Apple Vinegar

 Here is a list of some of the uses, though there are many, many more: